 - 5Transfer dough to loaf pan and bake for 30-35 min, or until top is golden and a toothpick comes out with just a few crumbs.·Wait until fully cooled to slice.
 Store in the fridge or freezer.

 Finally, A Quality Keto-Friendly Sandwich Bread

-Companies have made some serious strides in the realm of gluten-free bread and there are now some brands that are pretty dang close to the real deal.
+Companies have made some serious strides in the realm of gluten-free bread.
+There are now some brands that are pretty dang close to the real deal.
 Unfortunately, the same can’t be said for the keto diet.
-Bread and baked goods are still pretty difficult to make keto, given most ingredients involved in making bread are way too high in carbs to pursue on the diet.
+Bread and baked goods are still pretty difficult to make keto.
+Because most ingredients involved in making bread are way too high in carbs to pursue on the diet.

-Now I’m not sure if I’ve created the Mona Lisa of keto breads here, but this loaf is pretty fantastic and versatile.
-The egg whites make the bread super light and airy, and the little bit of monkfruit makes the top of the loaf turn a nice golden brown when baking.
-I chose to use avocado oil in this bread because it gives it a nice buttery flavor that’s only accentuated when you toast it.
+Now I’m not sure if I’ve created the Mona Lisa of keto sandwich breads here.
+But this loaf is pretty fantastic and versatile.
+The egg whites make the bread super light and airy.
+Additionally, the little bit of monkfruit makes the top of the loaf turn a nice golden brown when baking.
+I chose to use avocado oil in this bread.
+Because it gives it a nice buttery flavor that’s only accentuated when you toast it.